rugwizangoga/Webpack/README.md

 # Webpack

-Webpack project is a basic project that shows how to setup webpack to used as a bundler in a development mode
+Webpack project is a basic project that shows how to setup webpack to be used as your project bundler in a development mode

 ## Built With